microsoft/playwright/docs/src/api/class-browsercontext.md

 ## async method: BrowserContext.removeAllListeners
 * since: v1.47
+* langs: js

-Removes all the listeners of the given type if the type is given.
-Otherwise removes all the listeners.
+Removes all the listeners of the given type (or all registered listeners if no type given).
+Allows to wait for async listeners to complete or to ignore subsequent errors from these listeners.

 ### param: BrowserContext.removeAllListeners.type
 * since: v1.47